nimrodshn/btree/README.md

 # btree

+**IMPORTANT**

+This project is ongoing and considered work-in-progress - contributions are welcome :).

 A **persistent** B+Tree implementation, designed as an index for a key value store, inspired by [SQLite](https://www.sqlite.org/index.html).

 ## Design